ZhendongL/DENM100-MIMo-Code/README.md

 ```

 ## Change gear and force range
-Modify the MIMo gears and the range of joint movement, the code is in the selfbody.matexml file.
+Modify the MIMo gears and the range of joint movement, the code is in the `selfbody_mate.xml` file.
 ```xml
 name="act:right_shoulder_horizontal" gear="5" forcerange="-10 10"
 ```